andreas-schoch/dominoscript/readme.md

 |**5**|[NUMIN](#numin)   |[NUMOUT](#numout) |[STRIN](#strin)   |[STROUT](#strout) |[KEY](#key)   |[KEYRES](#keyres) |[_](#reserved_5_6)|[Input & Output](#input-and-output)            |
 |**6**|[GET](#get)       |[SET](#set)       |[LIT](#lit)       |[BASE](#base)     |[EXT](#ext)   |[TIME](#time)     |[NOOP](#noop)     |[Misc](#misc)                                  |

 *(DominoScript isn't limited to these 49 instructions.
-The way the language is designed, it can theoretically be extended to up to 1000 instructions)*
+Opcodes 0-99 are reserved for "official" instructions, while opcodes 100+ can be used to extend the language using the  [LABEL](#label) instruction as well as eventually via the JS API.
+TODO explain in more detail.)*

 <br>
 <h3 id="stack-management">Stack Management</h3>